 We live in an area with an HOA we had a dispute with them that was settled but that has come back to bite us big time.
-We have excellent credit have paid our insurance, taxes and mortgage on time but apparently it is not enough to satisfy HUD according to our mortgage dealer.
-They wanted $70,000.
-Up front for down payment to pay insurance and taxes even though we full well would have done so anyway after all who would want to lose their home.
-No, you cannot take out a loan for the $70,000.
+We have excellent credit have paid our insurance, taxes, and mortgage on time but apparently it is not enough to satisfy HUD according to our mortgage dealer.
+They wanted $70,000 up front for down payment to pay insurance and taxes even though we full well would have done so anyway, after all who would want to lose their home?

 Since HUD implemented the Financial Assessment Guidelines (announced in 2014), they do require an assessment of borrowers’ overall credit as well as a specific review of the borrowers’ most recent 24 months’ current mortgage payment history, history of payment of taxes, insurance and any HOA dues.